darylkell/lumicube_menu/README.md

 first_item = Item("Rain", task_runner, rain)
 second_item = Item("Lava", task_runner, lava)
 third_item = Item("Statistics", None, stats)`
 Here we have created three items, and two menus.
-One of the menus is placed in the main (top-most) menu.
+One of the menus is placed in the main (top-most) menu.<br>
 The items are given a title for the menu, a task_runner object to run in (or None if not desired to be run in a thread), and a function that will be called when the item is selected from the menu.

 Now we place those items in to their 'homes' in the menu: